 Risk of bias for the four included studies varied, due to issues with randomisation and allocation concealment (low to unclear risk); blinding of participants, personnel, and outcome assessors (low to unclear risk); reporting of results (low to unclear risk); and size of the study populations (high risk).
 We judged the remaining domains, attrition and other potential sources of bias, as low risk of bias.

 No studies reported our primary outcomes of participant-reported pain relief of 30% or greater or 50% or greater, or Patient Global Impression of Change.

 All studies measured adverse events, with very few reported (11 out of 272 participants).
 All but one adverse event occurred in the active treatment groups (amitriptyline, citalopram, and gabapentin).
 Adverse events in all studies, across active treatment and comparator groups, were considered to be a mild reaction, such as nausea, dizziness, drowsiness, tiredness, and abdominal discomfort (very low-quality evidence).

 There were also very few withdrawals due to adverse events, again all but one from the active treatment groups (very low-quality evidence).

 No serious adverse events were reported across any of the studies (very low-quality evidence).

-There were few or no data for our remaining secondary outcomes (very low-quality evidence).
+There were few or no data for our remaining secondary outcomes.

-We rated the overall quality of the evidence (GRADE rating) for these secondary outcomes as very low.
-We downgraded the quality of the evidence by three levels to very low due to too few data and the fact that the number of events was too small to be meaningful.
+For the outcomes with available data, we downgraded the quality of the evidence by three levels to very low-quality due to too few data and the fact that the number of events was too small to be meaningful.